 When the purchase or construction of capital assets is financed through governmental funds, the resources expended for those assets are reported as expenditures in the year they are incurred.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which depreciation, \$37,045, exceeded capital expenditures, \$0, in the current year.
+This is the amount by which depreciation, \$40,304, was less than capital expenditures, \$139,127, in the current year.